Maher352/inmind-dl/README.md

 The second purpose of this repository is project submission

-!! yolov5 must be cloned to the repository as it is used for object detection
+!! yolov5 must be cloned to the repository as it is used for object detection: https://github.com/ultralytics/yolov5.git

 Regarding the Session folders: files are not polished (they need some rework and local adaptation, they were developed on google colab)